 Keep away of:

-Best way to get around:
+Best way to get around in Milan:

-Best place for first date:
+Best place for first date in Milan:

 I love a Japanese restaurant called Sol Levante for lunch, followed by a walk around the Porta Venezia Public Gardens.

-Best place to meet locals:
+Best place to meet locals in Milan:

 Go to a street market!
-There are markets every day except Sunday all over the city and they’re a great option if you want to go shopping for clothes or food – or both!
+There are markets every day except Sunday all over the city, and they’re a great option if you want to go shopping for clothes or food – or both!
 My favorite is the Viale Papiniano market on Tuesday and Saturday.

-Best place to relax:
+Best place to relax in Milan:

 I love QC Termemilano, a wonderful SPA in the center of the city, inspired by the thermal baths of Ancient Rome.
 For a quirky Milano touch, there’s even a sauna in a vintage tram!

-Best spot to watch people:
+Best spot to watch people in Milan:

 Colonne di San Lorenzo in the evening!
-It’s a popular place for people to meet, share a drink, play music and just watch the world go by, especially in summer!
+It’s a popular place for people to meet, share a drink, play music and watch the world go by, especially in summer!

-Where to stay?
+Where to stay in Milan?

-Ostello Bello Grande and Babila Hostel are great examples of ‘luxury hostels’, Eco Hotel Residenza and Starhotel e.c.ho are two of my favorite eco-friendly properties, and for a touch of luxury I love the Westin Palace!
+Ostello Bello Grande and Babila Hostel are great examples of ‘luxury hostels’, Eco Hotel Residenza and Starhotel e.c.ho are two of my favorite eco-friendly properties, and for a touch of luxury, I love the Westin Palace!

 Five hot tips for enjoying Milan:

 1. Eat street food!
-Milan restaurants can be expensive but luckily there are many street food options.
+Milan restaurants can be expensive, but luckily there are many street food options.
 The Navigli area (especially Via Vigevano) is a great place to begin – and in summer, you’ll find lots of food trucks all over the city!

 2. Look for street art!
 Milan has been a street art hotspot for over 20 years.
 Some of the best works of art can be found in the Leoncavallo area (around Via Watteau) or near Corso di Porta Ticinese.

 3. Milan is also a wonderful place to explore by bike, as the city is almost totally flat.
-Bike sharing services are available – a nice option for a day out is cycling along Naviglio Grande all the way to nearby Abbiategrasso!
+Bike-sharing services are available – a nice option for a day out is cycling along Naviglio Grande all the way to nearby Abbiategrasso!

-You can’t miss Lake Como, and Bergamo is also worth a visit for its magnificent historic center and medieval walls!
+You can’t miss Lake Como, and Bergamo is also worth visiting for its magnificent historic center and medieval walls!